How to Install Rust on Linux Mint 22 and 21

 stable-x86_64-unknown-linux-gnu (default)

-If rustc --version still reports 1.75.0 while rustup shows a newer stable toolchain, remove the APT packages and reload the shell environment:
+If rustc --version reports the older APT compiler while rustup shows a newer stable toolchain, remove the APT packages, clear Bash’s command cache, and reload the shell environment:

 Remove Rust from Linux Mint